tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que9)
 ### What platforms does TRTC support?
-TRTC supports platforms including iOS, Android, Windows (C++), Unity, macOS, web, and Electron.
-For more information, see [Supported Platforms](https://intl.cloud.tencent.com/document/product/647/35078).
+TRTC supports platforms including iOS, Android, Windows (C++), Windows (C#), Unity, macOS, web, and Electron.
+For more information, please see [Supported Platforms](https://intl.cloud.tencent.com/document/product/647/35078).

 [](id:que10)
 ### What are the differences among LiteAV_TRTC, TRTC Professional, and TRTC Enterprise?